 SA Biofuels supplies the equipment and technical expertise

-The Community Fuels Project purchase oil and consumables from SA Biofuels for the first year
+The Community Fuels Project purchase consumables from SA Biofuels for the first year

 The Community Fuels Project sells the manufactured biodiesel to farmers and locals

 Farmers use the biodiesel to plant and harvest their yearly crops and a fuel crop.

 Farmers drop their seed off at the Community Fuels Project site for processing